AdobeDocs/workfront.es-ES/help/quicksilver/planning/access/access-overview.md

 <!--*********ensure that the link ^^^^^^^^below^^^^^^^^ to Workfront Pricing and Packaging now also includes information about Workfront Planning.
 If not, talk with Lauren S.***************-->

-Debe tener el siguiente acceso para acceder a Workfront Planning:
+Debe tener el siguiente acceso para utilizar Workfront Planning:

 <table style="table-layout:auto">
  <col>